Generic name: copanlisib [ KOE-pan-LIS-ib ]

 What is Aliqopa?

-Aliqopa is used to treat follicular lymphoma that has relapsed after treatment with at least two other medicines.
+Aliqopa injection is used to treat people with follicular lymphoma (a slow-growing blood cancer) that has returned after after treatment with at least two other medicines.

 Before taking this medicine